NavyaNelluri/SmartSaver/DesignDocument.md

 - **Functionality:** Provides an interface for users to input data (income, expenses, savings goals), view forecasts, and manage their budgets.
 - **Pages:**
   - `dashboard.html`
-    *Purpose:* Main interface displaying an overview of the user's financial status with key metrics and visualizations.
+    *:* Main interface displaying an overview of the user's financial status with key metrics and visualizations.
   - `home.html`
-    *Purpose:* Landing page introducing the SmartSaver app with navigation links to other sections.
+    *:* Landing page introducing the SmartSaver app with navigation links to other sections.
   - `login.html`
-    *Purpose:* User authentication page with fields for email and password.
+    *:* User authentication page with fields for email and password.
   - `register.html`
-    *Purpose:* New user registration page collecting name, email, and password.
+    *:* New user registration page collecting name, email, and password.
   - `savinggoals.html`
-    *Purpose:* Interface for users to set and manage new savings goals.
+    *:* Interface for users to set and manage new savings goals.
   - `viewgoals.html`
-    *Purpose:* Displays user's existing savings goals with details and options to edit or delete.
+    *:* Displays user's existing savings goals with details and options to edit or delete.

 ### Backend Server
 - **Technology:** Flask (Python)